“As a painter I work through my own experience with my own incapacities to find an image of man perhaps common to us all today.“

-Lutyens’ work is diverse and has always taken an individual direction using a variety of materials including clay, wood, stone, mosaic, as well as drawn and painted images on paper, board and canvas.
-His images emerge out of his own experience of life, looking inwardly, with a focus on the condition of “Man's being in the World".
+After his National Service in Malaya he trained at the Slade, St. Martin's and Central Schools of Art.
+Lutyens's work is diverse with an individual direction using materials including clay, wood, stone, mosaic, as well as drawn and painted images on paper, board and canvas.
+His images emerge out of his own experience of life, looking inwardly with a focus on Man's "Being in the World".

 His work is in private collections in England, Germany, Austria, France, Ireland, Spain and USA.